 We see a need in this area for a permanent place where children can explore, think outside-the-box, and challenge their minds in an informal, fun environment on a regular basis.
-With the closest children’s museum being in Norwalk, it is difficult for area parents and caregivers to visit these wonderful institutions as often as they may like.
+We hope to inspire children and cultivate a lifelong love-of-learning, so that they will develop an interest in science and the world around them.

 What is EverWonder Children’s Museum right now?

 EverWonder Children’s Museum consists of a passionate Board of Directors and numerous volunteers who work hard to bring science and art programming to community children.
-We now have a small space in which we will be offering free programming opportunities and hands-on exhibit experiences.
+We currently operate The EverWonder Experience, a mini-museum which offers free programming and exhibit experiences to children and families.
+Since opening in April, we have inspired over 1,700 visitors!
 Click here for more information on The Experience.

 What ages will most enjoy EverWonder Children’s Museum?

-Visitors of all ages will enjoy what EverWonder will have to offer, however, our exhibits and programming will focus on children through the age of 12.
+Visitors of all ages will enjoy what EverWonder will have to offer, however, our exhibits and programming will be geared towards children through the age of 12.

 What will I be able to find in EverWonder Children’s Museum?